sarahbethfederman/michael-kehoe/content/publications.md

   * Coming Soon
 * **Velocity New York 2018: How to Monitor Containers Correctly**
   * Coming Soon
+* **All Day Devops: What the NTSB teaches us about incident management & postmortems**
+  * Coming Soon
 * **LISA18: Code-Yellow: Helping operations top-heavy teams the smart way**
   * Coming Soon
 * **Velocity London 2018: How to Monitor Containers Correctly**